harxh7/News-Classification-using-Word-Vector/README.md

 * `category` — label indicating whether the news is *fake* or *real*

 You must include your dataset file (e.g., `fake_real_news.csv`) in the repository or specify its location.
+I used kaggle to get the dataset you can also use kaggle for the same.

 ---